daxcee/Ledger/README.txt

 * It's still a little ugly.
 I switched it to use Twitter Bootstrap though, so that helps a bit.

+* Make this README better, shorter, and switch to Markdown.

+* Need a confirmation for deleting transactions

+* There's a bit too much repetition of markup to deal with the Ajax stuff: consolidate into partial views or something

 --- Credits ---

 "Ledger" logo found via creativecommons.org and modified from the original: http://commons.wikimedia.org/wiki/File:The_Star-Ledger_logo.png